The Duel: Test Drive II: Vehicles

 In the standard version of Test Drive II, the player has the option of using one of two vehicles (three in the 1992 console versions of the game).
 These vehicles are presented at the beginning of the game with technical specifications, including top speed, torque, and acceleration rates.
 The cars included a Porsche 959 and a Ferrari F40.
 The third car is a Lamborghini Diablo, only available in the console versions.

 Courses

 Computer versions

 The computer versions of the game provided one course, referred to by the game as "Master Scenery", consisting of several stages.
 Each stage had one of three possible locations: a desert, with cacti along the side of the road; a mountain, with a sheer rock wall on one side of the highway and a cliff on the other, and occasionally a tunnel through the mountain; and a grassy area with trees.

 Console versions

-There are four available courses in the console versions of the game, each of varying length and difficulty.
+There are four available courses in the console versions of the game with varying length and difficulty.
 Each is a route on a public highway in a different part of the continental United States.
 The courses included are: